OpenTranslationBible/open-bible/en-GB/43.John/md/john-02.md

 ## John 2:17

-His disciples remembered that it was written: "Zeal for your house will consume me."
+His disciples remembered the scripture: "Zeal for your house will consume me."

 ---